rusthon/Rusthon/README.rst

 Passing PythonJS Instances to JavaScript
 ------------------------------

 If you are doing something complex like deep integration with an external JavaScript library, the above technique of passing each method callback to JavaScript might become inefficient.
-If you want to pass the PythonJS instance itself and have its methods callback from JavaScript you can do this now using our hijacked with-syntax.
-The format is: `with x as jsobject:` followed by the method names you wish to call from JavaScript.
+If you want to pass the PythonJS instance itself and have its methods callable from JavaScript, you can do this now simply by passing the instance.
+This only works for normal methods, not with property getter/setters.

 Example::